AlexandreKavalerski/a-star-puzzle-solver/README.md

 ```

 ## Methods
-> This library provides only one method:
+> Follow the methods this library provides:

 ### solvePuzzle(initialState)
 > Solves the 8 Puzzle Game with provided initial state.